fsarshad/NLP/README.md

 # Results & Conclusion

 After experimenting with various models, the fine-tuned BERT model performed the best, achieving a validation accuracy of 0.85, F1 score of 0.85, precision of 0.85, and recall of 0.85 (interesting as to why they're identical).
-The reasoning behind this is because it is a transformer-based model that is pre-trained on a large corpus of text data.
+The reasoning behind this is that it is a transformer-based model that is pre-trained on a large corpus of text data.
 The model has a deep architecture that allows it to capture complex relationships between words and sentences.
 By leveraging its pre-trained knowledge of language and context, the fine-tuned model is able to learn the sentiment of the movie reviews quite well.
-Furthermore, since we do include techniques such as dropout, regularization and learning rate scheduling, the model is able to generalize well to unseen data and avoid overfitting.
+Furthermore, since we do include techniques such as dropout, regularization, and learning rate scheduling, the model is able to generalize well to unseen data and avoid overfitting.

 # References
 Richard Socher, Alex Perelygin, Jean Wu, Jason Chuang, Christopher D. Manning, Andrew Ng, and Christopher Potts.
 2013.
 Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank.
 In Proceedings of the 2013 Conference on Empirical Methods in Natural Language Processing, pages 1631–1642, Seattle, Washington, USA.
 Association for Computational Linguistics.